 constant across strikes.

 In practice, for each date--maturity pair I exploit the linear relation between the synthetic forward and the strike to estimate $\hat{B}_t(T)$ and $\hat{F}_t(T)$ simultaneously.
-The option-implied discount factor is, in effect, the discount rate that eliminates any strike-dependence in the forward price recovered from the synthetic forward.
+The option-implied discount factor is the discount rate that eliminates strike-dependence in the forward price recovered from the synthetic forward.

-This identification approach has three advantages.
-First, it draws on the full strike cross-section within a given maturity, making it less exposed to moneyness selection problems than methods that rely on a specific ATM contract or an arbitrary moneyness range.
-Second, because $B_t(T)$ and $F_t(T)$ are identified jointly from the strike cross-section, dividends are naturally absorbed into $F_t(T)$, so the dividend estimation problem does not arise directly.
-Third, the synthetic forward is exactly synchronous with option prices, mitigating the nonsynchronicity issues that arise when combining spot, futures, dividend, and interest-rate data separately.
+This approach has three advantages.
+First, it uses the full strike cross-section within a maturity, reducing dependence on a specific ATM contract or arbitrary moneyness range.
+Second, because $\hat{B}_t(T)$ and $\hat{F}_t(T)$ are identified jointly, dividends are absorbed into the recovered forward and need not be estimated separately.
+Third, all identifying prices come from the same option cross-section, mitigating the nonsynchronicity problems that arise when spot, futures, dividend, and rate data are combined externally.

-I apply this procedure repeatedly across the full SPX and RUT samples to construct a market$\times$date$\times$maturity panel of implied discount factors.
+I apply this procedure across the SPX and RUT samples to construct a market$\times$date$\times$maturity panel of implied discount factors.